 Getting medium and low carbon steel was easy in comparison.
 That was the major product of the "civilian" iron industry; you just bought it or found it otherwise.
 I'm rather sure that the Japanese were running many "normal" bloomeries parallel to tataras to produce that every-day commodity.

 |Now let's assume that a successful smelting has been done in a tatara furnace and that a huge

 bloom was produced.
 The blade smith (or his commercial partner) now needs to bang off pieces with high carbon concentration

 and possibly also some with low concentration.
+How is that done?